Top 10 Marketing Dashboard Ideas for Tech Companies

 How to build it in Klips

-- Pull CRM stages and owners.
+• Pull CRM stages and owners.

-- Use filters for segment, region, and channel.
+• Apply filters for segment, region, and channel.

 Conversation starters

-- Where are handoffs failing
+• Where are handoffs failing?

-- Which sources create the fastest wins
+• Which marketing channels create the fastest wins?

-9. Bake in data quality checks so people trust the numbers
+9. Bake in data quality checks

 What you’ll do